yfflood/yfflood.github.io/_pages/about.md

   - /about.html
 ---

 I am a PhD student at the department of industrial engineering, Tsinghua University.
+Currently, I'm visiting [Huiwen Jia's lab](https://huiwen-j.github.io/) at UC Berkeley.
 I received my B.E. in industrial engineering from Tsinghua University in 2023.

 I study decision-making with an ambition to connect normative theories with descriptive behavioral models.
 Current investigations include:
 - **Resource-Rational Analysis** of human cognition, with emphasis on behavioral decision making